mwbowers/mwbowers.github.io/reference/datagate/datagate-client/authentication-type.md

 ---
 title: AuthenticationType enum
-description: Specifies the type of authentication used in the ASNA DataGate client.
+description: "Specifies the type of authentication used in the ASNA DataGate client. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the type of authentication used in the ASNA DataGate client.